braunma/simplecache/README.md

 Licence
 -------

-Class robot loader is under MIT licence.
+Simplecache is under MIT licence.
 See the [LICENCE](https://github.com/braunmar/simplecache/blob/master/LICENSE) for details.